captainzero93/security_harden_linux/README.md

 ### What makes this different:

-This script applies **industry-standard security WITHOUT breaking your desktop experience.** No more choosing between security and usability. **v5.0 also teaches you WHY each security measure matters.**
+This script applies **industry-standard security WITHOUT breaking your desktop experience.** No more choosing between security and usability. **v5.1 also intelligently detects Docker and browsers to avoid breaking them.**

-**Tested and optimized for:**

-* Gamers (Steam, Lutris, Proton, Discord)
-* Content creators (DaVinci Resolve, Kdenlive, Blender, GIMP)
-* Music producers (Jack, PipeWire, Ardour, Reaper)
-* Developers (Docker, VSCode, databases, IDEs)
-* Office users (LibreOffice, browsers, email)
-* Anyone who just wants more security with minimal hassle

 ---